torproject/sbws/docs/source/specification.rst

 Anatomy of a Tor network using sbws
 -----------------------------------

-First and foremost, there needs to be one or more webservers that exist somewhere on the Internet.
-They MUST serve up a file of at least some minimum size, and MUST support both HTTP GET and HEAD requests on that file.
-For both HTTP verbs, they MUST support requests with the Range header and MUST support *not* compressing responses.
-Beyond these requirements, the webservers MAY support TLS connections, optionally with a valid certificate.
-Both apache and nginx fit these requirements.

 Every directory authority that wishes to also vote on relay bandwidth (AKA a bandwidth authority) MUST run one or more sbws scanner clients (or trust someone to run one or more sbws scanner clients for them).
 The scanners run